OCA/product-attribute/product_packaging_unit_price_calculator/readme/DESCRIPTION.rst

 This module adds a wizard that allow the user to compute a unit price by selecting a specific `product.packaging` related to the product and the price of that package.
-The compuation is done based on the quantity `qty` of product set on the packaging.
+The computation is done based on the quantity `qty` of product set on the packaging.

-The wizard is accesible by buttons located in a few different places in the UI
+The wizard is accessible by buttons located in a few different places in the UI

 * Next to the sale price of the product on the product form
 * Next to the price of a product supplier info  form